 Although survival beguinages have similar spatial features, each one of them has a style of its own.
 In the smallest one in Anderlecht, next to Saints Peter and Guidon’s church, were lodged eight Beguines.
 In the largest ones, such as the Ten Hove in Leuven or the Saint Elizabeth’s in Gent, hundreds were lodged.
 The closeness of a river made textile and wool washing easier.

 The spatial model of the beguinage is square or in regular echelon or a combination of both; it is circled by a wall and in some cases also by a moat.

 At the main entry, a doorkeeper Beguine controls the access.
 At closing time all the Beguines have to be in and all visitors out.
 The statue of the patron or patroness of the beguinage is usually placed above the main door; at the centre is the church.
 All around there are one-storey dwellings with a small garden and devotional decorations to give the entrance a personal flavour.
 The convent is the communal dwelling of those who have no property, and the house of the Grande Dame is generally prominent.

-One can also find an infirmary, the Table of the Holy Spirit and several elements of devotion scattered here and there: small chapels, Pietà, statues, calvaries, to create an atmosphere of concentration and prayer.
+One can also find an infirmary, the Table of the Holy Spirit (sharing food and other goods) and several elements of devotion scattered here and there: small chapels, Pietà, statues, Calvary, to create an atmosphere of concentration and prayer.
 If the beguinage makes its living out of agriculture, then sheds and other related buildings can also be found.

 Today visitors of a historical beguinage feel a sense of interiority, calm and rest, due, among other things, to the construction standards that made them the first places of concerted urban planning.
-But if even the stones may have a memory, it is also the spirituality of these women that survives through these vestiges.
+But if even the stones have a memory, then it is also the spirituality of these women that will survive through these vestiges.